martinctc/blog/README.md

 * To add a tag to a post, update the markdown files in `_posts` directly.
 * To add a _new_ tag category, be sure to add a new markdown file under `blog/tag/`, following the layout and naming convention of the other files to match the tag name.
 This will make sure that a tagpage will be generated for the new tag category.

+## Other remarks

+* See [GitHub Pages dependency](https://pages.github.com/versions/) to check the jekyll dependencies used by GitHub Pages.